NordicPlayground/Thingy52-IOTA-Data-Marketplace-nRF-Connect-Desktop/README.md

 To build this project you will need to install the following tools:

 * Node.js (>=6.9)
-* npm (>=5.6.0) / yarn (>=1.4.0)
+* npm (>=5.6.0)

 ## Compiling

-When *nRF Connect* have been installed, you are ready to start the compilation.
 Run the following command from the command line, standing in the root folder of the repository:

     npm install

-When the procedure has completed successfully you can run the application by running:
+When the install is complete &mdash; build the application using:

+    npm run build

+The *nRF Connect* launcher will then be able to run the app.

+For development purposes, the module can be built using:

 	npm run dev

-The built app can be loaded by *nRF Connect* launcher.

-## Testing

-Unit testing can be performed by running:

-    npm test
+This will watch for changes and rebuild when nessecary.

 # Feedback